Claudia200113/Honey-im-home-VideoGame/README.md

 ## Game Features
 - Player movement and controls
-- Enemy AI behavior
+- Enemy AI behavior using a state machine
 - Core gameplay mechanics
 - UI implementation and objectives menu
 - Camera movement
 - Generic audio script
 - Enemy Animations
-- Player has a type of weapon
+- Player has a proximity weapon

 ## Development Requirements
 The game was developed within one month, prioritizing functionality and delivery speed over optimization.